Historic restorations are admired by most people but old houses are not for everyone.

 What is a Preservation Easement?

 Historic preservation easements are legal documents that ensure the perpetual preservation of a property by restricting activities that might diminish the integrity of the historic character defining features of a property.
-The preservation easement places SPECIFIC conditions on maintenance and treatment of the property .
+The preservation easement places YOUR SPECIFIC conditions on maintenance and treatment of the property .
 Your house does not have to be something that George Washington slept in, just a house you would like to see the historic character defining features and appearance preserved.

 Each character defining feature you want to preserve must be identified and listed in the preservation easement document.
 Number and description of windows, porches and porch elements, wood siding, and exterior finishes, interior features such as non painted woodwork, antique kitchen sinks, even the land and landscape features that comprise the setting of the building.
 The character defining features that you worked so hard to protect will be protected when you are gone and/or the building is sold.